Private Car: 3 1/2 hours

 As you make your way around the Ring of Kery, stop off at Blueberry Hill farm for an afternoon of creativity and craft.
 During the course, you will enjoy personalised creative learning in a beautiful setting and make a finished product that you take home.

 Embrace the Atlantic Ocean and dive into some exciting sea activities.
 Join marine biologists as they explore the scenery and learn about diverse biology.
 Snorkle along Ballinskelligs Bay or paddle board across Waterville’s largest lake.
+Find out more about Sea Synergy Activity centre.

-The town lies at the base of Beentee Mountain, on the river Fertha and overlooks Valentia Harbour.
+The town of Cahersiveen lies at the base of Beentee Mountain, on the river Fertha and overlooks Valentia Harbour.
 In recent years, a beautiful marina has been added.
 Other notable highlights are the Old Barracks, Ballycarbery Castle and Stone Forts.

 Dine in Kitty O’Se’s

-Delicious food with a traditional Irish flare.
+Kitty O’Se’s offers delicious food with a traditional Irish flare.
 The large windows allow you to watch Killarney come to life after dark.

 Celtic Whiskey Bar